 The custody process in Maryland starts when a parent or guardian files a Complaint for Custody with the court.

-If the parents can agree on terms, they document their agreement in writing (stipulate).
-If a judge decides their terms meet the “best interest” standard, the court will issue an enforceable consent order.
+If the parents can agree on terms, they document their agreement in writing.
+If a judge decides their terms meet the “best interest” standard, the court will issue an enforceable consent order which will incorporate, but not merge, the parties’ agreement.

-If the parents fail to agree on terms, the custody process could be complicated and time-consuming.
-The court might order the parents to participate in co-parenting education and mediation.
+If the parents are unable to agree on terms, the custody process could be complicated and time-consuming.
+The court typically orders the parents to participate in co-parenting education and mediation prior to holding a trial.
+Then the Court will hold a trial where a Judge makes the final determination as to legal and phsycial custody of the parties’ children.

 An experienced family law attorney with the McKeon Law firm can help at all stages of the custody process.
 Our lawyers work tirelessly for our clients’ interests and rights to fair custody and visitation agreements that courts also find acceptable.